tapayz/crypted-pay-docs-prj/docs/en/index.md

 ## Security Guidelines

 - **API Key Management** :

   - Issued keys must be stored securely to prevent external exposure.
   - Can be immediately revoked and reissued when necessary

 - **Webhook Security** :
-  - Webhooks sent from Crypted-Pay can be verified for forgery through **signature** verification
+  - Webhooks sent from Tapayz can be verified for forgery through **signature** verification
   - Refer to [Webhook Guide](./webhook/) for examples

 ---